Jointing

 ALUCORE® is an innovative aluminium composite panel consisting of two aluminium cover sheets and a core of aluminium.

-ALUCORE® comes in 2 variants ALUCORE® ACCP and ALUCORE® Honeycomb.
-ALUCORE® features marine grade corrosion resistance alloy 5005 H24 for durability.
-The PVDF/FEVE coating as per AAMA 2605 ensures long term performance and protection from UV radiation and weathering .
+ALUCORE® comes in 2 variants – ALUCORE® ACCP and ALUCORE® Honeycomb panels.
+ALUCORE® features marine-grade corrosion-resistant alloy 5005 H24 for durability.
+The PVDF/FEVE coating, as per AAMA 2605, ensures long-term performance and protection from UV radiation and weathering.

 ALUCORE® is an aluminium composite panel consisting of two cover sheets and a honeycomb core of aluminium.